Facebook Skip to main content

 All applicants will be asked to submit a video interview, and will receive an email 3-5 business days after the application deadline to which they applied with instructions on recording the video interview.
 The video interview allows us to get to know you better and to assess your communication skills and your ability to think on your feet as we review your application and consider your candidacy.

-Once applicants receive the video interview invitation via e-mail, they will have approximately 4-6 days to complete this requirement.
+Once applicants receive the video interview invitation via e-mail, they will have approximately one week days to complete this requirement.
 Applicants can test their video and sound , answer practice video interview questions, and ask for technical support if needed within the video interview system before recording their video interview.
 The email instructions will include the deadline to submit the video interview, applicants must complete this requirement in order for their application to remain under review.

 Applicants will be contacted if they are selected for an admissions interview later in the application review process.